Edit a policy

 - YouTube.
 Select Strict or Moderate to enable YouTube Restricted Mode.
 Otherwise, select Unrestricted to allow unrestricted access to YouTube content.

 - Forward Public IP to Origin.
 Toggle on to forward the user’s public IP address to authoritative DNS servers and web servers.
 This setting identifies the geolocation of clients.
-Make sure you also enable this setting if you enabled the Optimize Microsoft 365 Traffic option.
+Make sure you also enable this setting if you enabled the Bypass Microsoft 365 Traffic option.

 - Overwrite Device Proxy Settings.
 Select Yes or Only if there’s no local proxy if you want to enable ETP Client as a proxy on the client computer or device.
 Otherwise, select No.